Antarctica Ski & Sail

 Q: How did you get into this?
 What’s your background?

 Phil: After completing my PhD in biology, during which I had organised and led numerous climbing and skiing expeditions to remote mountains around the world, I worked for the British Antarctic Survey as a field guide and safety officer in Antarctica for 3 years, including two full winters.
 I dreamt of returning by yacht to ski and climb with friends, and we did just that, doing it on a shoestring budget and without any creature comforts.
-The seeds were sown…during that expedition I met the owners of Icebird and Spirit of Sydney, and realized that together we could organise expeditions to Antarctica with much more comfort.
+The seeds were sown… during that expedition I crossed paths with the owners of expedition yachts with experience sailing in Antarctica, and realized that together we could organise expeditions to Antarctica with much more comfort.
 Our first expeditions, for the Alpine Club, the Eagle Ski Club and for a descendent of Roald Amundsen, proved to be so successful and rewarding that we decided to offer the same experience to skiers and climbers who have the same love of adventure.

 Q: What was the inspiration for Antarctica, South Georgia, and the use of a yacht?